 Therefore, investing in training will allow businesses to see the benefits that come with the implementation of a new IT system.
 Training before the system officially goes live at the company will give employees a chance to acclimate to any new processes and work out any problems with the system before it is implemented.
-This will also help with any resistance coming from employees who are hesitant of change.
-By teaching employees from the company’s various departments on how to use the new system the way it was meant to be used will eliminate any doubts, misunderstandings, unnecessary errors and problems.
+This will also help with any resistance coming from employees who are hesitant about change.

 Teaching employees from the company’s various departments how to use the new system the way it was meant to be used will eliminate any doubts, misunderstandings, unnecessary errors, and problems.

 In conclusion, user training can truly help with the implementation of a new system at a company and ensure maximum efficiency right from the start.

 The IT provider can train users on their software system in a few hours and can always provide support after implementation if employees have any questions at a later date.